The Pirate Experience!

 Discover MORE

 Crossbones has been abandoned by his crew, at a Renaissance Faire, wearing red.
 He's been...Marooned!
 Comedy and audience participation take center stage, as Crossbones figures out the next stage of his life.
-Sure this pirate has a guitar, but he also has a spoon, a potato, one sock, and an emotional support rope.
-Each set can be themed around different song styles; Maritime music, Pub Songs, Irish Folk, Bardcore, or a Mix, depending on location or desires.
+Sure this pirate has a guitar, but he also has a spoon, a potato, and one sock.
+Each set can be themed around different song styles; Maritime music, Pub Songs, Irish Folk, Bardcore, or a Mix, depending on location or your desires.

 Crossbones has softened with age, and after years of saying he'll never play Rattlin Bog again... he needs to train a new generation of Treasure Hunters with the power of music.
 This shorter version of the Mayhem and Music show features comedy and songs appropriate for kids of all ages.
 And hopefully, Crossbones can get them to wear themselves out enough to take a nap on the ride home!